Ways to Invalidate a Patent: Everything You Need to Know

 There are a number of ways to invalidate a patent but the most common is an attempt to locate prior art.3 min read

-There are a number of ways to invalidate a patent but the most common is an attempt to locate prior art, which has more relevance to a claims patentability than the one cited by the USPTO examiner.
+There are a number of ways to invalidate a patent but the most common is an attempt to locate prior art, which has more relevance to the patentability of a claim than the one cited by the USPTO examiner.

 When determining whether a composition of matter, methods, apparatus, or product can violate a patent, the primary focus is on issues concerning validity and infringement.
 Here, infringement refers to the technology that falls under the jurisdiction of a patent claim.
 If such a technology exists and is within the patent's claims, the next step of evaluation concerns determining the validity of the patent.
 If the patent is found to be invalid, there is no infringement, whether the technology falls within the claims or not.